Elf Aquitaine: Founding and mergers (1965–1979)

-In December 1965, RAP and BRP were merged to form Entreprise de Recherches et d'Activités Pétrolières (ERAP).
-ERAP had SNPA, Union Générale des Pétroles (UGP), and Union Industrielle des Pétroles (UIP) as subsidiaries.
-The resulting company achieved vertical integration, owning assets in all phases of the petrol business from exploration and production to the filling station.
+In December 1965, RAP, SNPA and BRP were merged to form Entreprise de Recherches et d'Activités Pétrolières (ERAP), later Elf-ERAP (Essence Lubricants France).
+UGP eventually merged with UGD and integrated into the newly formed group.
+The resulting company achieved vertical integration, owning assets in all phases of the oil and gas business from exploration to production, refinery, distribution and research.

-On April 28, 1967, the company's disparate brands and products were unified under the Elf brand, Essence Lubricants France.
+On April 28, 1967, the company's disparate brands and products were unified under the Elf brand.
 Elf was the first company to pioneer a completely synthetic racing oil.

-In 1973, the subsidiary SNPA set up a pharmaceuticals subsidiary called Sanofi and acquired the pharmaceutical groups Labaz, Castaigne, and Robilliart, and also bought interests in a cosmetics company.
-In 1976, Elf-ERAP merged with Antar Pétroles de l'Atlantique and became Société Nationale Elf Aquitaine (SNEA), later Elf Aquitaine.
+In 1973, Elf diversified with subsidiary SNPA creating a pharmaceuticals subsidiary Sanofi, and acquired the pharmaceutical groups Labaz, Castaigne, and Robilliart as well as the purchase of minor interests in a cosmetics company.

+In 1976, Elf-ERAP merged with Antar Pétroles de l'Atlantique to become Société Nationale Elf Aquitaine (SNEA), later Elf Aquitaine.

-Hoax and merger (1979-1981)
+Hoax and merger (1979–1993)

-Elf Aquitaine lost over US$150 million in the 1979 Great Oil Sniffer Hoax to develop a new "gravity wave-based oil detection system", which was later revealed to be a scam.
+In 1979, Elf Aquitaine lost over US$150 million in the Great Oil Sniffer Hoax to develop a new "gravity wave-based oil detection system", which was later revealed to be a scam.

-In 1981, Elf Aquitaine bought Texasgulf for $3 billion, despite a request by the US government to postpone the merger for time to study the implications.
+In 1981, Elf Aquitaine bought Texasgulf for US $3 billion, despite a request by the US government to postpone the merger for time to study the implications.
 At the time, Texasgulf was the largest producer of sulphur in the world, with Elf Aquitaine gaining majority control.
 Texasgulf was over one-third owned by the government of Canada.

-Elf Aquitaine was listed on the NYSE in 1991.
-In 1993, Elf was awarded the exclusive contract to the Iraqi oil fields by Iraqi leader Saddam al-Tikriti.
+In 1991, Elf Aquitaine was listed on the NYSE.

+In 1993, Elf was awarded an exclusive contract to the Iraqi oil fields by Iraqi leader Saddam Hussein.

-Fraud scandal (1994)
+Fraud scandals (1993-1996)

-The Elf scandal which came to light in 1994 in France was according to The Guardian, 'the biggest fraud inquiry in Europe since the Second World War...
-Elf became a private bank for executives who spent £200 million on political favours, mistresses, jewellery, fine art, villas and apartments'.

-Iraqi-born Nadhmi Auchi, at that time rumoured to be among the ten richest men in Britain, received a 15-month suspended sentence and a £1.5m fine for his involvement taking illegal commissions.
+The Elf scandal which came to light in 1994 in France was according to The Guardian;'the biggest fraud inquiry in Europe since the Second World War...
+Elf became a private bank for executives who spent £200 million on political favours, mistresses, jewellery, fine art, villas and apartments'.Iraqi-born Nadhmi Auchi, at that time rumoured to be among the ten richest men in Britain, received a 15-month suspended sentence and a £1.5m fine for his involvement taking illegal commissions.
 Auchi was also linked to the Clearstream scandal.
 He is BNP Paribas bank's main private share-holder; and until 2001, the money for the Oil-for-Food programme transited through the escrow account of BNP Paribas.

-Magistrate Eva Joly investigated the case.
+Moreover, magistrate Eva Joly investigated the case.

 In the Leuna/Minol deal following German reunification, Elf Aquitaine took over circa 2,500 vacated gas station allottments in the former East Germany without paying the rightful owners.

 Merger and Total S.A.
-(1996-2022)
+(1996–2022)

 In 1996, the French government sold its stake, retaining a golden share.

 In 2000, Elf Aquitaine merged with Total Fina to form TotalFinaElf, which changed its name to Total in 2003.

 Legal investigations into the company continued after it was purchased by Totalfina.